nighthawk/web-longplay/longplay/ios/index.md

 features:
   - title: Quickly access your complete albums
     description: Shows only those albums where you've added all or most of the songs.
-Listen with single tap.
+Listen with a single tap.
     fontawesome: fas fa-rocket
   - title: Organise albums into collections
     description: Group your albums and playlists, for a road trip, kids, by language, live albums, you name it.